Q. What is a Physical Therapist Assistant?

 Q. What is the approximate annual salary for graduates of this program in this area?

 A. Employment is not encouraged.
 Students must earn at least a final grade of “C” or better in each course to continue in the program.
-If students must work, they are encouraged to work a maximum of 20 hours per week to be successful in the program.
+If students must work, they are encouraged not to work more than 20 hours per week to be successful in the program.

 Q. Do you assist with job placement after graduation?